-- It's possible to limit the access of both visitors and editors based on a custom integration scheme.
+- It is possible to limit the access of visitors and/or editors based on a custom integration scheme.
 If you are interested in this, contact us for more detailed information.
 The most straightforward custom integration is to only allow access for users that originate from a specific IP-range.

 Day to day administration of who has editor access is controlled by the customer.
 If assistance is needed from an administrator the customer can ask for help through the normal support channels.

 If an intrusion attempt that affects customer data is detected the customer is promptly contacted.